Credit Card Data: Best Credit Card Transaction Databases

+Credit Card Data: Best Credit Card Transaction Databases

 Which companies sell Credit Card Transaction Data?

-Visa, Mastercard, and American Express are among the major credit card providers, including Maastercard, AmEx and Visa, can connect users to aggregated panels of transaction data.
+Visa, Mastercard, and American Express are among the major credit card providers which connect users to aggregated panels of real-time transaction data.
 These capture the millions of transactions which take place every minute using these brands of credit cards.
-These credit card transaction datasets undergo strict anonymization procedures and are available at scale, making them some of the best commercial credit card datasets available on data marketplaces for informing business-to-business transactions.
+Transaction datasets from these companies undergo strict anonymization procedures.
+The datasets are available at scale and are some of the best commercial credit card datasets available on data marketplaces for informing business-to-business transactions.

 Do banks sell Credit Card Transaction Data?